A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 The 5 Best Elbow Heating Pads & Wraps

-Here are the 5 best elbow heating pads (for elbow tendonitis), according to our personal experience, and through hundreds of customer reviews and testimonials:
+Here are the 5 best elbow heating pads (for elbow tendonitis), according to my personal experience, and through hundreds of customer reviews and testimonials:

 1. Best Electric – Cameco Heated Elbow Wrap

-😍 Pros – Stays in place with 3 Hook Loop Straps and wrap-around design, comfortable and soft, 86℉-158℉ temperature settings
+😍 Pros – Stays in place with 3 Hook Loop Straps and wrap-around design, comfortable and soft, deep & adjustable heat for daily stiffness

-😣 Cons – Tightening the forearm strap is less accurate than a separate strap
+😣 Cons – Tightening the forearm strap is less accurate than a separate strap, not ideal in the first 48–72h of an acute flare (use cold)

 The digital LED controller is easy and intuitive, and it has overheat protection and even a countdown function.